klaasnienhuis/devfab/docs/projects/product-tour.md

 ## Configuration: Visibility

-While this should not be a full configurator, we can add a few options to the sidebar.
+While this product tour should not be a full configurator, we can add a few options to the sidebar.
 I want to toggle visibility on some objects and change the upholstery.
 We're adding the configuration controls to the annotation sidebar.

 We're adding even more data to the `annotations` object.
 Here's a sample that shows how to keep track of visibility. `objects: ["handle"]` is an array of objectnames in the Sketchfab scene.
 We'll store the `instanceID` of all the objects with these names in the `ids` array.
 The `state` property is a boolean that keeps track of the visibility state.